Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products

 However, Billings' optimism started to fade in the following weeks after the policy did not appear as promised.
 "It stretched into months," Billings says.

-The Washington Post reports that's when the political staffers advised Trump not to sign off on the new rules.
+The Washington Post reports that is when the political staffers advised Trump not to sign off on the new rules.

 Paul Blair, director of strategic initiatives at the conservative group Americans for Tax Reform, was part of the push against the new rules.